authgear/authgear-server/docs/specs/ldap.md

 - `format: ldap_url`: It is a JSON schema format that implements the rules of `identity.ldap.servers.url`.
 - `format: ldap_dn`: It is a JSON schema format that validates the value to be a valid DN.
 - `format: ldap_search_filter_template`: It is a JSON schema format that validates the rendered string to be a valid Search Filter.
 It does the validation by running the template with `Username=user`, `Username=user@example.com`, and `Username=+85298765432`, and then parse the resulting Search Filter as a Search Filter.
-- `format: ldap_oid`: It is a JSON schema format that validates the value to be a valid LDAP oid.
+- `format: ldap_attribute_name`: It is a JSON schema format that validates the value to be a valid LDAP attribute name.

 ## Testing on the configuration